raizen74/aws-sysops/README.md

   - The ACM certificate wasn't requested in the same AWS Region as your load balancer or CloudFront distribution.

 ## Service Catalog
+Sharing Catalogs options:
+- Share a reference of the portfolio, then import the shared portfolio in the recipient account (stays in-sync with original portfolio)
-You can share portfolios in several ways, including **account-to-account sharing**, **organizational sharing**, and deploying catalogs using stack sets (creates independent copies).
+- Deploy a copy of the portfolio into the recipient account (not in sync) You can share portfolios in several ways, including **account-to-account sharing**, **organizational sharing**, and deploying catalogs using stack sets (creates independent copies).

 The products and constraints in the imported portfolio stay in **sync** with changes that you make to the shared portfolio, the original portfolio that you shared. **The recipient cannot change the products or constraints, but can add AWS Identity and Access Management (IAM) access for end users**.

 A recipient administrator can add imported products to local portfolios.
 The products will stay in sync with the shared portfolio.
 However, the recipient administrator cannot upload or add products to the imported portfolio or remove products from the imported portfolio.

+`Tag Options library`: tag products and share them based on tag.

 ## SSO
 **Permission sets** define the level of access that users and groups have to an AWS account.
 Permission sets are stored in AWS SSO and provisioned to the AWS account as IAM roles.